Gamer Koala

 Multiplayer: Yes

-New Leaf captivated players with its adorable characters, immersive gameplay, and endless possibilities for customization.
+New Leaf features some truly adorable characters, immersive gameplay, and nearly endless customization.
 The game’s real-time mechanics, regular events, and the ability to visit other players’ towns made it a beloved and long-lasting experience on the Nintendo 3DS.

 2. Pokémon Sun and Moon